noklam/CS50W_Pizza/README.md

 # Objectives

 * Experimenting with Test Driven Development approach, try to write test first.
+Follow this book Test-Driven Development with Python, 2nd Edition
+* Add CI into practice together with TDD
 * Become more comfortable with Django.
 * Gain experience with relational database design.

+# Tools

+* Django, Selenium, Travis CI

 # Milestones